-- To ensure that work requirements are met, the MIT employee and the supervisor should follow the guidelines for flexible work arrangements outlined in A Guide to Job Flexibility at MIT (PDF).
+- To ensure that work requirements are met, the MIT employee and the supervisor should follow the guidelines for flexible work arrangements outlined below.

 - In addition to a flexible work plan, there may be other options that an employee and supervisor consider, such as leaves, vacations, temporary assignments, or new roles.

 First-time users of the Tuition Assistance Plan have the option of applying for prepayment before their courses begin.
 This one-time-only perk was created to alleviate some of the financial pressure associated with undertaking a course of study.

 - The prepayment maximum is $750, and you must have been working at MIT for at least four months to qualify.

 - Prepayment is not available for correspondence courses, career counseling or coaching sessions, licensing or certification exams, or review courses.

 - When you complete the course, you must submit proof that you have completed it successfully or return to MIT any money refunded to you by the educational institution.